Hindalco posts record quarterly profit at Rs 4,119 cr in Q1; shares rise

-Hindalco Industries Limited, the Aditya Birla Group metals flagship, on Wednesday reported its highest consolidated net profit at Rs 4,119 crore, riding 48 per cent YoY, for the quarter ended 30 June, 2022.
+Hindalco Industries Limited, the Aditya Birla Group metals flagship, on Wednesday reported its highest consolidated net profit at Rs 4,119 crore, rising 48 per cent YoY, for the quarter ended 30 June, 2022.
 The company had posted a profit of Rs 2,787 crore in the year-ago period.

-Post result declaration, the company's shares rose 3.22 per cent to Rs 435 apiece on BSE.
+Post declaration of results, Hindalco's shares rose 4.73 per cent to Rs 441.40 against the previous close of Rs 421.45 on BSE.
+The stock is trading higher than the 5-day, 20-day and 50-day moving averages but lower than 100-day and 200-day moving averages.

 Sequentially, Hindalco broke its record performance in March quarter, despite rising costs and inflationary pressures.